Should I back up system files to the recovery drive?

 Step 4.
 Select USB flash drive and hit Next.

 Step 5.
 Click Create to create Windows 10 system repair disk.
 Please backup files first if there is something important.
-As the picture shown, everything on the drive will be deleted.
+As the picture shows, everything on the drive will be deleted.

 When the operation ends, you might see the option Delete the recovery partition.
 Click it and then select Delete if you want to free up drive space on your PC.